trgwii/Batch-Style-Guide/README.md

 @ping -n 10 127.0.0.1
 ```

 Or other similarly strange tools in order to get the desired behavior.
-None of these are needed, Windows includes a tool to wait, it's just not named `sleep` like in Unix-based systems.
+None of these are needed, Windows includes a tool to wait called `timeout`, it's just not named `sleep` like people are used to in Unix-based systems.

 Here's how to use it: